SwissBorg/lithium/README.md

-# Split-brain Resolver for Akka Clusters
+# SwissBorg Split-brain Resolver for Akka Clusters

 When a cluster member becomes unreachable the leader cannot perform its duties anymore.
 Members cannot change state, singletons cannot be moved